andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 The simplified OpenVINO™ workflow is:
 1. **Get a trained model** for your inference task.
 Example inference tasks: pedestrian detection, face detection, vehicle detection, license plate recognition, head pose.
 2. **Run the trained model through the Model Optimizer** to convert the model to an Intermediate Representation, which consists of a pair of `.xml` and `.bin` files that are used Inference Engine input.
-3. **Use the Inference Engine API in the application** to run inference against the Intermediate Representation (pptimized model) and output inference results.
+3. **Use the Inference Engine API in the application** to run inference against the Intermediate Representation (optimized model) and output inference results.
 The application can be an OpenVINO™ sample, demo, or your own application.

 ## How to Use the Demo Scripts to Learn the Workflow